 Keep your pet indoors

-Wrap your pet up in woolen clothes and jackets
+Wrap your pet up in woollen clothes and jackets.

-It is nice to invest in some good winter clothing for your dog.
+It is nice to invest in some suitable winter clothing for your dog.
 It will keep them warm, as well as make them look better.

 Use a room heater (with caution)